phogolabs/prana/README.md

 [parcel.Gateway](https://godoc.org/github.com/phogolabs/oak#Gateway) as well as [sqlx](https://github.com/jmoiron/sqlx).

-If you wan to generate model to work with [gorm](http://gorm.io), you should pass `--orm-tag gorm`.
+If you wan to generate models for [gorm](http://gorm.io), you should pass `--orm-tag gorm`.
 Note that constraints like unique or indexes are not included for now.